Mimoja/ibabushkin.github.io/sources/01_tech/0x03 - Use STM32 Bluepill with Lora on Arduino.md

 ---

 **TLDR:**

  * Install Arduino IDE
- * Use `https://raw.githubusercontent.com/stm32duino/BoardManagerFiles/d1c46284dec37305d563a87eecfb545e3c66a166/STM32/package_stm_index.json` for the Boardmanager preferences
+ * Use "https://raw.githubusercontent.com/stm32duino/BoardManagerFiles/d1c46284dec37305d563a87eecfb545e3c66a166/STM32/package_stm_index.json" for the Boardmanager preferences
  * Add Bluepill from Boardmanager
+ * Disable `Aggressively cache compiled core` from in the Preferences
 ---

 **I assume you are using a BluePill Board with an STLink programmer.
 You can burn the STM32duino bootloader, which will enable you to program over USB.
 This is not in the scope of this HowTo (for now).**